-The coming of the ark of the covenant to Jerusalem is referred to in verses 6-9 of this psalm.
+The coming of the ark of the covenant to Jerusalem is referred to in Psalm 132:6-9.
 Psalm 24 and Psalm 68 also refer to this event, which is described more fully in 1 Chronicles 15-16.

 Psalm 132 is alluded to twice in the New Testament: Stephen refers to Psalm 132:5 in Acts 7:46, and Peter alludes to Psalm 132:11 in Acts 2:30.